mindfulness in schools

 Through introspective practices and activity-based mindfulness, students learn to attend to their moment-to-moment experience and gain greater awareness of thoughts, feelings, and physical sensations.
 By practicing mindfulness, students begin to relate to the circumstances in their lives as well as themselves and others with more ease, clarity, and kindness.
 Teachers also learn tools to help them better manage their classrooms, their own stress, and create an effective, caring foundation for social, emotional, and academic learning.

-I work in collaboration with teachers and school administrators to tailor curriculum to the needs of students, teachers, and schools.
+I work in collaboration with teachers and school administrators to tailor the curriculum to the needs of students, teachers, and schools.
 Here’s a sampling of what I offer:

 Mindfulness in the Classroom for Students